-The Kondo effect in superconductors has been immensely studied~\cite{Yu,Shiba,Rusinov,sakurai1970comments,franke2011competition,PhysRevLett.121.207701,aoi1974magnetic,PhysRevLett.26.428,matsuura1977effects,takano1969kondo,cuevas2001kondo}.
-A recent work studied a single impurity at the edge of an interacting $SU(2)$ superconducting wire, identifying several impurity phases: the Kondo phase, where the impurity is screened by a multiparticle Kondo cloud; the Yu-Shiba-Rushinov (YSR) phase, where it is screened by a single-particle bound state; and an unscreened phase \cite{pasnoori2022rise}.
-Here, we generalize this problem by considering a $SO(3)$ invariant superconducting bulk with spin-$\frac{1}{2}$ impurity in the boundary, and we show that the impurity is \textit{overscreened}.
-We shall show, in fact, that for antiferromagnetic coupling, the impurity exhibits four different phases: the Kondo phase where it is \textit{overscreened} by a many-body Kondo cloud such that the zero temperature entropy of the impurity is $\frac{1}{2}\ln 2$, the zero mode phase where while the impurity is many-body overscreened, there also exists a zero energy boundary excitation that is degenerate with the ground state in the thermodynamic limit, the YSR phase where impurity is unscreened in the ground state but it can be screened by a single particle bound mode formed at the edge of the wire which has finite mass below the bulk mass gap, and finally a local moment phase where the impurity cannot be screened at any energy scale.
+The Kondo effect in superconductors has been widely studied~\cite{Yu,Shiba,Rusinov,sakurai1970comments,franke2011competition,PhysRevLett.121.207701,aoi1974magnetic,PhysRevLett.26.428,matsuura1977effects,takano1969kondo,cuevas2001kondo}.
+In a superconductor, electrons interact attractively to form Cooper pairs throughout the bulk, establishing a coherent superconducting state.
+However, when an impurity is present, the conduction electrons also interact with the impurity to form a many-body Kondo singlet, and further, when the interaction with the impurity is strong enough, a local bound state may be formed that screens the impurity.
+The competition between the formation of Cooper pairs and the screening of the impurity by a singlet state leads to unexpected phenomena, including unconventional superconductivity and quantum critical behavior.
+A recent work studied a single impurity at the edge of an interacting $SU(2)$ superconducting wire and identified several impurity phases: the Kondo phase, where the impurity is screened by a multiparticle Kondo cloud; the Yu-Shiba-Rusinov (YSR) phase, where it is screened by a single-particle bound state; and an unscreened phase \cite{pasnoori2022rise}.

+Here, we generalize this problem by considering a $SO(3)$ invariant superconducting bulk interacting with spin-$\frac{1}{2}$ impurity in the boundary, and we show that the impurity is \textit{overscreened}.
+We shall show, further, that for antiferromagnetic coupling, the impurity exhibits four different phases: i. the Kondo phase where it is \textit{overscreened} by a many-body Kondo cloud where the zero temperature entropy of the impurity is $\frac{1}{2}\ln 2$, ii. the zero mode phase where the impurity is many-body overscreened and there also exists a zero energy boundary excitation so that the ground state is degenerate with the ground state in the Kondo phase in the thermodynamic limit, iii. the YSR phase, where the impurity is unscreened in the ground state but can be screened by a single particle bound mode formed at the edge of the wire, which has a finite mass below the bulk mass gap, and finally iv. a local moment phase, where the impurity cannot be screened at any energy scale.
 Apart from the dynamically generated mass gap in the bulk $m$, the model also dynamically generates a Kondo scale $T_K$ in the Kondo and zero mode phases that govern the overscreening of the impurity.